 Hence, it’s critical to know exactly how the machines work.
 Always wear safety gear to protect yourself from injury and ensure a first aid kit is handy in an emergency.

 It can be anything from learning how to change the oil on your own truck or working in the shop.
 The more comfortable you become with simple tasks, the more likely you will feel confident tackling larger projects—such as rebuilding an engine or rebuilding a transmission.

 So don’t be afraid of asking questions.
 Everyone has gone through what you’re going through now!

 3. Know how to use each of your tools properly

 In addition to knowing your tools, it’s also important to know how to use them properly.
-For example, you’ll need a different tool for tightening bolts and screws if you don’t know how to use a torque wrench to accomplish your automotive projects.
+A torque wrench is a must-have for your toolbox.
+Learn how to use a torque wrench to accomplish your automotive projects.

 It’ll also reduce time spent looking around for tools when needed most: while working on an engine!
 The same goes with manuals; having access makes finding information much easier than having no references!

 Repetition is the key to learning.
 The more you repeat something, the better you will get at it.
 And just like anything else, you can only improve with practice.
 Practice makes perfect!